Revised Program [Fall 2022]

 - An up-to-date resume.

-- General and all other specializations: A score of 450 or greater in the Graduate Management Admissions Test (GMAT), with at least 20 in the verbal section and 24 in the quantitative, OR an overall score of 297 or greater in the Graduate Record Exam (GRE), including scores of at least 143 in verbal reasoning and 140 in quantitative reasoning.
-The GMAT/GRE requirement will be waived, by email request to the Graduate Programs Office (firstname.lastname@example.org), for applicants who meet any one of the following five criteria:
+- GRE/GMAT requirement: The GRE/GMAT requirement is waived for Fall 2022 and Winter 2023 applicants (applicants must satisfy all other requirements).
+A score of 450 or greater in the Graduate Management Admissions Test (GMAT), with at least 20 in the verbal section and 24 in the quantitative, OR an overall score of 297 or greater in the Graduate Record Exam (GRE), including scores of at least 143 in verbal reasoning and 140 in quantitative reasoning.
+The GMAT/GRE requirement will be waived, by email request to the Graduate Programs Office (email@example.com), for applicants who meet any one of the following five criteria:

 - Have earned an AACSB-accredited Bachelor of Business Administration degree (minimum 60 credits)., with a Cumulative GPA of 3.0 or higher and an average GPA of 3.0 in statistics, accounting, and finance courses.